 in the study “Bypassing versus correcting misinformation: Efficacy and fundamental processes.”
 Corrections can work, but countering misinformation this way is an uphill battle: people don’t like to be contradicted, and a belief, once accepted, can be difficult to dislodge.

 Bypassing works differently.
-Rather than directly addressing the misinformation, this strategy involves offering that has an implication opposite to that of the misinformation.
+Rather than directly addressing the misinformation, this strategy involves offering accurate information that has an implication opposite to that of the misinformation.
 For example, faced with the factually incorrect statement “genetically modified foods have health risks,” a bypassing approach might highlight the fact that genetically modified foods help the bee population.
 This counters the negative implication of the misinformation with positive implications, without taking the difficult path of confrontation

 […]